 The two flapper valves provide a powerful flush, but at the same time, it also means the chances of leaking is twice as high.
 If you need a replacement for the flapper assembly, you can’t get it anywhere except to call American Standard’s customer service.
 You got to cross your fingers and hope they have it in stock.

 It’s a pity it didn’t leverage well on the momentum from the initial buzz when it first launched.
-The design flaws is probably the main stumbling block that leads to conflicting reviews.
-Otherwise, it would have been a great water saving toilet.
+The design flaws are probably the main stumbling block that leads to conflicting reviews.
+Otherwise, it would have been a great water-saving toilet.

 Until there are significant improvements made, this American Standard Optum VorMax toilet shall remain in this Negative Reviews section.